hasankselek/SwaggerPetStore/README.md

 9. **DELETE - Delete invalid pet ID - should return 404 for an invalid pet ID**
 10. **DELETE - Delete non-existing pet ID - should return 404 for a non-existing pet ID**

-## Test Sonuçları
+## Test Results

-Tüm test senaryoları başarıyla çalışmıştır.
-Aşağıda her testin başarılı olup olmadığını gösteren sonuçlar bulunmaktadır:
+All test scenarios ran successfully.
+Below are the results showing whether each test passed or failed:

-- **Pet API Tests**: Başarılı
+- **Pet API Tests**: Successful
     - POST - Create a new pet to the store : Successful(200)
     - GET - Find pet by status : Successful(200)
     - GET - Find pet by ID : Successful(200)